DevManpreet5/wine-99.6accuracy/readme.md

 7. **Decision Tree**
    - Accuracy: 99.67%

+8. **Bagging Classifier with Support Vector Machine (SVM)**
+   - Accuracy: 99.72%
+   - Model: `BaggingClassifier(estimator=SVC(), n_estimators=10, random_state=0)`

 ## Conclusion

-The KNN, SVM, and Decision Tree models achieved the highest accuracy of 99.67% in predicting whether a wine is red or white.
+The Bagging Classifier with SVM achieved the highest accuracy of 99.72% in predicting whether a wine is red or white.
 The preprocessing techniques such as scaling and power transformation significantly improved the performance of Naive Bayes models.